pavelsolis/Git-GitHub-Primer/README.md

 ```
 <!-- $ git config --global pull.rebase true		# You replay your local commits on top of the newly updated origin/main -->

 To check the configuration settings, type `git config --list`.
+For more on setting up Git see [here](https://help.github.com/en/articles/set-up-git).

-To access remote branches, [authenticate](https://help.github.com/en/articles/which-remote-url-should-i-use#cloning-with-https-urls-recommended) with GitHub from Git using either HTTPS (recommended) or SSH protocols.
+To access a GitHub repository from Git, you need to [authenticate](https://help.github.com/en/articles/which-remote-url-should-i-use#cloning-with-https-urls-recommended) with GitHub using either HTTPS or SSH protocols.
 If you don't authenticate, when you try to clone, pull, push, etc. from or to the remote repository, the terminal will display the following error:
 ```bash
 > Permission denied (publickey)
 ```

+### HTTPS
 If you decide to use HTTPS with GitHub, you can use a [credential helper](https://cfss.uchicago.edu/setup/git-cache-credentials/) to tell Git to remember your credentials.
-Notes: (1) You need Git 1.7.10 or newer to use the osxkeychain credential helper, (2) Since 2019, Git installed [manually](https://cfss.uchicago.edu/setup/git/) will likely use a credential helper provided by your operating system, so you may not need to configure the credential helper as explained below.
+You need Git 1.7.10 or newer to use the osxkeychain credential helper
+Note: You may not need to configure the credential helper as explained below because since 2019 Git may use a credential helper provided by your operating system.

 - Find out if the credential helper is already installed.
 In the terminal, type:
 ```bash